Kick101/vaults/Ideas and Improvements/Red Teaming/Bypass AV.md

 - Hooks .NET assemblies (System.Management.Automation.dll & System.Core.dll) to bypass logging
 - CLR Profiler API is used perform the hook
 - _CLR profiler_ is a dll that receives and send messages to the CLR by using API
+- _CANNOT BE USED IN REVERSE SHELL SITUATIONS_

 Using:
 - RunwithPathAsAdmin.bat